-We begin with proving Lemma~\ref{lem:sep-forest-opt-main}, then we introduce reduced separation forests and investigate their properties.
+We begin with proving Lemma~\ref{lem:sep-forest-opt-main}, then we introduce reduced elimination forests and investigate their properties.

-\begin{lemma}[Lemma~\ref{lem:sep-forest-opt-main}, restated] For every graph $G$ there exists a separation forest of $G$ whose width is equal to the treewidth of $G$. \end{lemma} \begin{proof} Let $t$ be an optimum-width tree decomposition of $G$.
+\begin{lem}[Lemma~\ref{lem:sep-forest-opt-main}, restated] For every graph $G$ there exists an elimination forest of $G$ whose width is equal to the treewidth of $G$. \end{lem} \begin{proof} Let $t$ be an optimum-width tree decomposition of $G$.
 Fix any linear order $\preceq$ on the vertices of $G$.
-For every vertex $u$ of $G$, let $x_u$ be the node of $t$ whose margin contains $u$; since margins form a partition of the vertex set, such node exists and is unique.
-Define now a structure of a rooted forest $F$ on the vertex set of $G$ as follows: \begin{itemize} \item For any $u,v\in V(G)$, if $x_u$ is a strict ancestor of $x_v$ in $t$, then make $u$ an ancestor of $v$ in~$F$. \item For any $u,v\in V(G)$, if $x_u=x_v$, then make $u$ an ancestor of $v$ in $F$ if $u\preceq v$, and make $v$ an ancestor of $u$ otherwise. \end{itemize} First observe that the forest $F$ defined above is a separation forest of $G$.
+For every vertex $u$ of $G$, let $x_u$ be the node of $t$ whose margin contains $u$; since margins form a partition of the vertex set, such a node exists and is unique.
+Define now a structure of a rooted forest $F$ on the vertex set of $G$ as follows: \begin{itemize} \item For any $u,v\in V(G)$, if $x_u$ is a strict ancestor of $x_v$ in $t$, then make $u$ an ancestor of $v$ in~$F$. \item For any $u,v\in V(G)$, if $x_u=x_v$, then make $u$ an ancestor of $v$ in $F$ if $u\preceq v$, and make $v$ an ancestor of $u$ otherwise. \end{itemize} First observe that the forest $F$ defined above is an elimination forest of $G$.
 Indeed, for every vertex $u$, all the nodes of $t$ whose bags contain $u$ are descendants of $x_u$; this follows from the definition of the margin.
 Hence, if $uv$ is an edge of $G$, then the node whose bag contains $u$ and $v$ must be both a descendant of $x_u$ and a descendant of $x_v$.
 Consequently, $x_u$ and $x_v$ must be bound by the ancestor-descendant relation.

 Finally, we verify that the width of the tree decomposition $t'$ induced by $F$ is no larger than the width of $t$.
 To this end, we show that for every vertex $u$ of $G$, the bag of $u$ in $t'$ is a subset of the bag of $x_u$ in $t$.
 Recall that the bag of $u$ in $t'$ consists of $u$ and all the ancestors of $u$ in $F$ that have a neighbor among the descendants of $u$ in $F$.
 Clearly, $u$ itself belongs to the bag of $x_u$ in $t$.
 Take then any vertex $v$ that is an ancestor of $u$ in $F$ that is adjacent to some $w$ that is a descendant of $u$ in $F$.
 Since $v$ is an ancestor of $u$ in $F$ and $w$ is a descendant of $u$ in $F$, it follows that $x_v$ is an ancestor of $x_u$ in $t$ and $x_w$ is a descendant of $x_u$ in $t$.
 The latter conclusion implies that all the nodes of $t$ whose bags contain $w$, are in fact descendants of $x_u$.
 Observe that one of these bags must contain $v$ as well, as $vw$ is an edge of $G$.
 Consequently, $v$ is contained both in the bag of some descendant of $x_u$, and in the bag of some ancestor of $x_u$, namely $x_v$.
 This implies that $v$ is contained in the bag of $x_u$, as claimed. \end{proof}